dajitabh123/dajitabh123/README.md

 - 👨‍💻 All of my projects are available at  <a href="https://dajitabh123.github.io"> **Portfolio** </a>

-- 💬 Ask me about **Java,Spring,SpringBoot,JSON,Hibernate,Javascript,HTML & CSS**
+- 💬 Ask me about **Java,Spring,SpringBoot,JSON,Hibernate,MySQL,Javascript,HTML & CSS**

 - 📫 How to reach me:  ... **ajitabdash@gmail.com**